liefery-it-legacy/blog/_posts/2018-02-27-overriding-styles-with-CSS-modules.md

   content: ' ';
 }
 ```
-When the Menu is inside a Header we need this new rule to be used.
+When the menu is inside a Header we need this new rule to be used.
 It must override our existing rule from Menu.css.

 This sounds like a job for specificity.